dominodatalab/cdk-cf-eks/convert/README.md

 This conversion process will create a tvfars file with the default nodegroups for the terraform-aws-eks module.
 The variables file which corresponds to the nodes configuration is located at `$DEPLOY_ID/terraform/nodes.tfvars.json`
 Please review the instructions for that module, and configure the nodegroups as desired.
 Your old nodegroups will remain functional after running the conversion (until the "clean-stack" step).

-### Initialize each of the terraform modules

-We need to initialize the terraform configurations, so it can download the modules and necessary plugins.
-As part of the modules setup we provide a helper script which helps organize the terraform configuration(variables and state) as well as running common terraform commands.
-Read through `$DEPLOY_ID/README.md` for detailed information.

-Change onto the `$DEPLOY_ID` directory and run use the `tf.sh` to initialize terraform:

-    cd "$DEPLOY_ID"
-    ./tf.sh cdk_tf init
-    ./tf.sh all init

-* :exclamation: Note that running the script with the component `all` is synonymous as `infra`, `cluster`, `nodes` but it does not include `cdk_tf` .

 ### Evaluate the Terraform plan

 Change onto the `DEPLOY_ID` directory: